HaaaSiiiib/E-commerce-website/README.md

 # How to install and run

-#### 1. First clone the repository to your computer or download the project as zip file.
+#### 1. First, clone the repository to your computer or download the project as a zip file.

 `git clone https://github.com/HaaaSiiiib/E-commerce-website.git`